HADASKAHANA1/YOUTUBE/README.md

    cd ..

+## node server
-9. Run the Server
+9. Run the Server node
 Before running the React project, you need to start the server that connects to MongoDB: node app.js

+## react
 10. open new terminal.
-Run the Project
+Run the react

     a.
 Run the following commands in the terminal: